-You will be able to see in WebAdvisor whether a course is being taught remotely or in person for the semester.
-Also, you will be notified by email during the week of August 2 if a course in which you are enrolled is being taught remotely.
+You can see in WebAdvisor whether a course is being taught remotely or in person for the semester.
+Also, you will be notified by email if a course in which you are enrolled is being taught remotely.
+As of August 6, the following classes will be 100% remote.
+The room in parenthesis is the assigned physical classroom, from which F2F students may participate on campus.